daemonsy/bookmark_me/README.md

 Known Problems
 ==============
+* The callback pattern in my Bookmark model causes a loop if the job is not handled async by delayed_job due to callbacks running again.
 * Have not handled redirect with PISMO yet.
 Tricky because e.g. www.gmail.com leads you to multiple redirects.
 * Some URLs have unique hashes, the moment it's bookmarked it's invalid already.